Get started building a sales channel

 Learn more about Polaris.

 You can use Shopify's Billing API to charge merchants for your sales channel app.
 When using the Billing API, you can either charge merchants a recurring monthly subscription, or take a commission on sales by creating usage charges.
-If you're building with the Orders API, then you can implement your own mechanism for taking marketplace fees for the sales that merchants make on you marketplace.

 - Build a sales channel onboarding and account connection flow